One of the world’s largest motorhome rental agencies

 Alaska’s ‘Big 5’

 Heading along Denali Park Road in your RV rental, you have the chance to see all of Alaska’s ‘Big 5’: moose, wolves, Dall sheep, caribou and grizzly bears.
-Moose can be found all over Alaska, even in Anchorage itself, while bears are more likely to be spotted in high wilderness passes.
-If you do choose to go in search of these creatures (or if they find you) just remember to treat them with care and respect—this is their territory, and they most certainly are not tame.
+Moose can be known to be all over Alaska, even in Anchorage itself, while bears are more likely to be seen in high wilderness.
+If you do choose to find these creatures (or if they find you) just remember to treat them with care and respect—this is their territory, and they are not tame.

 Where to drive RV rentals in Alaska